Fukuoka Financial Group (OTC:FKKFF) Hits New 12-Month Low at $17.36

-Fukuoka Financial Group, Inc. (OTC:FKKFF – Get Rating)’s share price reached a new 52-week low on Friday .
+Fukuoka Financial Group, Inc. (OTC:FKKFF – Get Rating)’s share price hit a new 52-week low during mid-day trading on Thursday .
 The company traded as low as $17.36 and last traded at $17.36, with a volume of 0 shares traded.
 The stock had previously closed at $17.36.

-Separately, Daiwa Capital Markets downgraded Fukuoka Financial Group from an “outperform” rating to a “neutral” rating in a research note on Wednesday, March 9th.
+Separately, Daiwa Capital Markets downgraded shares of Fukuoka Financial Group from an “outperform” rating to a “neutral” rating in a research report on Wednesday, March 9th.

 Fukuoka Financial Group, Inc, through its subsidiaries, provides various banking services to individual and corporate customers.
 The company accepts various deposits, such as current deposits, ordinary and other demand deposits, time deposits, and negotiable certificates of deposit, as well as provides loan products.